Marda33/SkeuoCord/README.md

 ![screenshot](https://raw.githubusercontent.com/Marda33/SkeuoCord/master/updates/Logo.png)
 #
 SkeuoCord gives Discord a skeuomorphic overhaul.
 Almost every part of its interface, from channels to the Server Boost page, is themed for a complete look.
 Both dark and light themes *(including the Dark Sidebar option for the light theme)* are supported.
-- *User avatar radiuses-borders, app background image and UI element colors can be customized.
+- *User avatar radiuses-borders, app background image, text shadows and UI element colors can be customized.
 Look for the related variables in the theme import file.*

 ![screenshot](https://raw.githubusercontent.com/Marda33/SkeuoCord/master/Preview%20(Dark%20Theme).png)